-Known for professional goalkeeping ability and defensive knowledge, Ileana Moschos is set to begin her third season as an assistant coach with the Pitt women's soccer program.
+Known for professional goalkeeping ability and defensive knowledge, Ileana Moschos is entering her fourth season as an assistant coach with the Pitt women's soccer program.

 "Ileana has been a wonderful addition to our Pitt women's soccer family," Miller said."She has had a great deal of experience as an assistant coach at a number of institutions.
 She has a bright soccer mind, a real competitive drive, and is an organized, diligent recruiter."